7 Bivariate Data

 lty=1, col=c(2,4,3), cex=.8)

-Local linear regressions conduct a linear regresssion for each data point using a subsample of data around it.
+A less simple case is a local linear regression which conducts a linear regression for each data point using a subsample of data around it.

 pred_fun <- function(x0, h, xy){